 CARON, RENÉ-ÉDOUARD, jurist, politician, second lieutenant governor of Quebec; b.
-21 Oct.
+11 Oct.
 1800 at Sainte-Anne-de-Beaupré, L.C., son of Élisabeth Lessard and Augustin Caron, a well-to-do farmer and mha for Lower Canada; d.
 13 Dec.
 1876 at Saint-Colomb-de-Sillery (Que.), and was buried five days later in the Notre-Dame de Belmont cemetery in Sainte-Foy (Que.).

 In the summer of 1834, during the period of Caron’s first administration, cholera ravaged the town of Quebec and claimed more than 2,000 victims.
 He organized the struggle against the epidemic and was not afraid to expose himself to the disease.
 He was again mayor when two successive fires, in May and June 1845, destroyed the greater part of the town.
 Appointed chairman of the relief committee, he gave proof of firm devotion to duty and great organizing ability.